 Theatre covers all sorts of issues.
 I write about these issues as a result in my reviews.
 Some of these plays’ issues will be upsetting to some people, and if I end up writing about it, that could be upsetting too.
 I sympathise, but I cannot gloss over this and do a proper job as a reviewer.
 In theatre, especially open-access fringe festivals, all sorts of difficult issues can come up without warning (at least not if you don’t expressly ask in advance).
 As a rule of the thumb, if you cannot cope with unexpected content getting to you in a mainstream Edinburgh Fringe play, the Edinburgh Fringe is not for you.
 And this blog is not for you either.

 Also, as a general rule, this blog does not use content/trigger warnings when common sense does the same job.
-If I review a play that discusses rape, it will be obvious the play contains references to rape the moment I say the play covers this subject – that is your cue to stop reading if you don’t want to know (which, let’s face it, is exactly the same service as a content warning.
+If I review a play that discusses rape, it will be obvious the play contains references to rape the moment I say the play covers this subject – that is your cue to stop reading if you don’t want to know (which, let’s face it, is exactly the same service as a content warning provides).
 Very occasionally, I might give a content warning if I have to write someone unusually harrowing or graphic (so far, I’ve only had to do this one).
 But this is a courtesy, not an entitlement.
 I cannot safeguard against anything that might upset anyone.

 If I am writing anything that you’d rather I didn’t, you are welcome to contact me and say what the problem is.
 I cannot guarantee I’ll be able to do anything about it, but I will treat it in confidence.
 I certainly won’t berate anyone for asking politely.